toni-rmc/laravel-angular-integration/docs/angular/integration.md

 ```

 Follow the convention and let the name of the view file be the same as the root folder of your Angular app e.g. `app1`, you can change that later if you want.
-Do not create view file just define route for now.
+Do not create view file just define route.

-Next in `angular/app1/src/laravel-ng-template.html` put all the code you want your entry page to have.
+Next in the `angular/app1/src/laravel-ng-template.html` put all the code you want your entry page to have.

 **`angular/app1/src/laravel-ng-template.html`**